yellboy/XRWorkshop/Setup.md

 1. Create Unity account
 2. Download and install Unity
 3. Download and install tools for XR development
+4. Prepare your project for XR development

-After performing all the 3 steps from the list above, your development environment should be ready.
+After performing all the 4 steps from the list above, your development environment should be ready.
 To confirm it really is ready, you can check that in the top menu in Unity there is a Meta sub-menu.
 Additionally, check that you can run the project by pressing the play button.
 If there are no errors shown in the console, you are good to go.

 ### Create Unity account